MikhailKravets/NeuroFlow/README.md

 - Work with data in files (``csv``, ``xlsx``, etc)

 ## Motivation
 Previously the library was created only for educational purposes.
-Saying about present time there is, also, sport interest :)
+Saying about now there is, also, sport interest :)

 ## Installation
 Insert into cargo.toml [dependencies] block next line